Wilson-Loop-Ideal Bands and General Idealization

 We further propose a general framework for constructing a monotonic flow of the projector of the periodic parts of the Bloch states, which can be used to construct flows that lead to WL-ideal states.
 Specifically, we use the framework to construct three different flows that can start from non-ideal topological bands and drive them to ideal ``bands'' through band mixing.
 The final WL-ideal ``bands'' are not necessarily an isolated set of energy bands, and thus we refer to them as WL-ideal states---nevertheless, they still have a smooth projector in momentum space.
 As an illustration of the three flows, we apply them to the realistic model of $3.89^\circ$ twisted bilayer MoTe$_2$ in \refcite{Zhang2024UniversalMoireModel} a moir\'e Rashba model adapted from \refcite{Liu_2025_Moire_Rashba} and a moir\'e TR-breaking model that we construct, and we find various numerically Chern-ideal states, numerically $\dsZ_2$-ideal states and numerically inversion-fragile-ideal state, respectively, with relative error in the integrated quantum metric below $5\times 10^{-3}$.
 By performing exact diagonalization (ED) calculations on the numerically obtained Chern-ideal states for $t$MoTe$_2$, we find that its FCI state has a dispersion of the anyonic excitations is very similar to that of the FCI state in the top electron band, implying that the analytical construction of many-body states from the ideal states obtained through our flow may faithfully capture the physical behavior of the experimental system in the thermodynamic limit.

-Two of the three flows are called static-target flow and dynamical-target flow, since they monotonically drive the initial projector to a static and dynamical target, respectively.
-Both flows have the flexibility of giving different ideal states with different quantum metric by choosing different target, even if the starting topological bands are fixed.
-The other flow that we construct turns out to be the continuous version of the disentangling part of the Wannierization procedure proposed by Souza, Marzari and Vanderbilt (SMV) in \refcite{Vanderbilt2001MLWFMultibands}, though the Wannierization procedure always starts from trial atomic states, different from our choice of topological bands as the starting point here.
-Thus, we refer to this flow as the SMV flow.
-The SMV flow monotonically decreases the integrated quantum metric, but has no flexibility of achieving different final ideal states as long as the initial topological bands are fixed.

-As an illustration of the three flows, we apply them to the realistic model of $3.89^\circ$ twisted bilayer MoTe$_2$ in \refcite{Zhang2024UniversalMoireModel} and a moir\'e Rashba model adapted from \refcite{Liu_2025_Moire_Rashba}, and we find various numerically Chern-ideal states and numerically $\dsZ_2$-ideal states, respectively, with relative error in the integrated quantum metric below $5\times 10^{-3}$.
-Our general definition of WL-ideal bands and general procedure of idealizing a set of bands provide a solid basis for future studies of novel correlated physics.